cc-api/confidential-cluster/README.md

 In above diagram:

-- **CCNP** is used to calculate the measurement for node, namespace, POD and cluster level.
+- **CIMA (Container Integrity Measurement Agent)** is used to calculate the measurement for node, namespace, POD and cluster level.
-- **CC Trusted API** provides unified API to tenant to access measurement, event log and quote (report).
+- **Evidence API** provides unified API to tenant to access measurement, event log and quote (report).

 ## 2. Confidential Cluster